+Further considerations

+A growing body of theoretical and empirical research is beginning to explore the implications of warming for the dynamics of ecosystems (Fussmann et al. 2014).
+‘Natural laboratories’, such as the geothermal watershed studied here, offer a unique opportunity to isolate the effects of temperature and the dominant processes by which it may modulate ecosystem structure and dynamics (O’Gorman et al. 2014).
+That said, here as in most ecological studies, our observations may have varying applicability across ecosystem types and spatiotemporal contexts.
+For instance, this study has obvious direct implications for the future of high-latitude ecosystems under a warmer climate and these conditions may extend to other light-driven ecosystems, such as many grassland, urban, or high-altitude environments that exhibit pronounced coupling of light regimes—and thereby energy supply regimes—and the timing of temperature-driven metabolic demands (McMeans et al. 2015, Huryn and Benstead 2019).
+In the absence of other limiting factors, increasing temperatures may alter the balance of resource supply and consumer demand itself due to different temperature responses of photosynthesis and metabolism (Brown et al. 2004, O’Connor et al. 2009, Gilbert et al. 2014).
+This differential response could be exaggerated if light availability limits basal resource supply with potential consequences for the selection of reduced body sizes and life-history traits that lead to faster biomass turnover (Kozłowski et al. 2004, DeLong 2012).
+This dynamic runs counter to ecosystems where food resource/energy regimes are decoupled from environmentally driven consumer energy demands, such as many donor-controlled ecosystems (e.g., headwater streams, Hynes 1975, islands, Polis and Hurd 1996).
+The implications of this varied temporal covariance between resource supply and consumer demand (e.g., phenological mismatch, Cushing and Dickson 1977, Renner and Zohner 2018) may have partly explain varied responses to warming at the species, community, and ecosystems levels across ecosystem types (Visser and Gienapp 2019).

+Conclusions

 We documented the important role of temperature in structuring key functional traits and the relative distribution of material fluxes across a natural stream temperature gradient.
 Higher temperatures were associated with increased total flux through the food web, as well as reductions in average population body size and increases in population biomass turnover.
 Further, biomass turnover rate—but not body size—was increasingly important for structuring OM fluxes at warmer temperatures.
 Our results support the idea that warming may reduce organism size and also ‘speed up’ ecosystem dynamics in both an absolute and relative sense.
 These changes have important implications for the maintenance of biodiversity as well as for the connections between biodiversity and the magnitude and stability of ecosystem energy and material cycles in a warming world.

 Acknowledgements

 We are grateful to Sigurður Guðjonsson, Guðni Guðbergsson, and the staff at the Veiðimlastofnun for providing laboratory space and logistical support.
 We are also grateful to Sveinbj€orn Steinþorsson at the University of Iceland for super-jeep transport to our field sites during the winter.
 We thank Lauren David, David Hernandez, Amanda Keasberry, Elena Nava, Camille Perrett, Jackie Pitts, Friðþjófur Árnason, Liliana García, Ragnahildur Magnúsdottír, Ryan McClure, Vija Pelekis, Adam Toomey, Chau Tran, Brooke Weigel, Tanner Williamson and many undergraduate workers for field and laboratory help.
 Jeff Wesner and Abe Kanz generously provided R code and discussions on modeling diet proportions.
+We thank Dr. Victor Saito and one anonymous reviewer for constructive comments that improved the paper.
 This study was supported by the National Science Foundation (DEB-0949774 and DEB-1354624 to JPB and ADH and DEB-0949726 to WFC).

 Conflict of Interest